21 May, 2018

-Our brand new, hands-on food workshops will each allow for up to 30 festival-goers to try their hand at everything from fermenting to fire building to dumpling making to taxidermy and more.
-Each workshop will last around an hour and a half, and tickets will be on sale soon, exclusively available to those that have already bought their 2018 festival tickets.
-Stay tuned for details.
+Our brand new, hands-on food workshops will each allow festival-goers to try their hand at everything from fermenting to fire building to dumpling making to taxidermy and more.
+Each workshop will last around an hour and a half, and tickets are here.
+[Please note, you need a festival ticket to gain entry to all feasts and food workshops]

 Expedition and private chef Kieran Creevy is a freelance contributing editor for Sidetracked Magazine, having started off with an outdoor cooking pitch 3 years ago.
 Over the past few years he's also produced gourmet outdoor recipes for a number of print and online magazines including Adventure.com, Ripcord Adventure Journal, Garden Heaven and the Irish Independent Weekend supplement.

-Kieran will lead 2 workshops at The Good Life Experience; a supercharged breakfast cooked on MSR gas stoves and one pot wonders cooked on a fire.
+Kieran will lead two workshops at The Good Life Experience; a supercharged breakfast cooked on MSR gas stoves and one pot wonders cooked on a fire.

 2. ANJA DUNK: DUMPLINGS